katieb314/Github-Assignment/index.md

 * To undo a commit for a single file, you can use the `git reset HEAD <file>` command.
 * If you modified a file and then realized you didn't actually want to make that modification, you can use the `git checkout --<file>` command.
 This will bring you back to your last version of that file.

+**One of your repositories is in a “detached HEAD” state.
+How do you fix this?**

+* If one of your repositories is in a "detached HEAD" state, use the command `git checkout master` to return to the "normal HEAD" state.

 **Explain the pros and cons of using Git for your research project.**

 *Pros:*